 The fourth cranial nerve innervates the superior oblique muscle, so weakness of the nerve is also known as superior oblique palsy.
 Weakness of the superior oblique muscle causes a combination of vertical, horizontal and torsional misalignment of the eyes.
 The vertical misalignment is typically the most noticeable feature.
 Palsy refers to a complete weakness of a muscle while a paresis is a partial weakness.
 This condition is usually unilateral (one eye) but can be bilateral (both eyes).

 Superior oblique palsy may cause double vision because of misalignment of the eyes (the brain perceives an image from two different directions).
 The double vision may be vertical (one image on top of the other), diagonal (vertically and horizontally separated) and less often torsional (rotated or twisted).
-The torsional phenomenon occurs more frequently with acquired cases superior oblique palsy.
+The torsional phenomenon occurs more frequently with acquired cases of superior oblique palsy.

 Head tilt and/or turn is common with superior oblique palsy.
 The abnormal head position allows better alignment of the eyes, sometimes aiding in relief of diplopia.
 A child with a head tilt should be evaluated by an ophthalmologist for superior oblique palsy and other possible eye problems.